Ted Nugent (album): Reception

 In 2005, Ted Nugent was ranked number 487 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

-"Stranglehold" has been ranked 31st greatest guitar solo of all time by Guitar World.
+"Stranglehold" was ranked the 31st greatest guitar solo of all time by Guitar World.

 Track listing

 All songs are credited as "written and arranged by Ted Nugent", except "Hey Baby", which is credited as "written and arranged by Derek St. Holmes".
 In Martin Popoff's book Epic Ted Nugent, Nugent admits that "Stranglehold" was co-written by Rob Grange, who never received a royalty share.
 Derek St. Holmes claims the album was co-written by the whole band, and that Nugent took sole credit as a way to not pay them royalties.

+All lead vocals by Derek St. Holmes, except where indicated.